zyra/ionic-super-tabs/README.md

 _(optional)_ The initial badge value.
 The number can be changed through the `SuperTabsController` provider.

 #### id
-_(optional)_ A unique ID to be used if you wish to use the `SuperTabaController` provider to modify this tab.
+_(optional)_ A unique ID to be used if you wish to use the `SuperTabsController` provider to modify this tab.

 <br><br>